WebBreacher/WhatsMyName/CONTRIBUTING.md

 ### Format of the Old JSON file

-**WARNING:** ==THIS FILE IS DEPRICATED, NO LONGER MAINTAINED, AND WILL BE REMOVED FROM THE PROJECT SOON.
-PLEASE MIGRATE TO USE THE NEW JSON FILE==
+**WARNING: THIS FILE IS DEPRICATED, NO LONGER MAINTAINED, AND WILL BE REMOVED FROM THE PROJECT SOON.
+PLEASE MIGRATE TO USE THE NEW JSON FILE**

 The format of the old `web_accounts_list.json` JSON file is simple.
 There are 3 main elements: